 The main considerations are the kinds and volumes of reservoir fluids, the pressures of the reservoir fluids both in the reservoir and at the pump intake, and the effects that the reservoir fluids will produce as they pass through the producing system.
-Reservoir fluid inflow and produced fluid outflow should be matched.
+The relationship between the produced fluid outflow and the reservoir fluid inflow should be controlled so that any fluid pound in the subsurface pump will be confined to the first one-quarter of the downstroke.
 Undesirable effects result when the producing equipment capacity is not in balance with reservoir fluid inflow.
 Some of these effects can be loss of production, excessive producing costs, premature equipment failure, and inefficient use of energy.